 That’s just one option that we’ll suggest.
-The second option that we might suggest assuming that our client is “healthy” even though they are currently suffering from a cold is to, apply for a traditional term or whole life insurance policy won’t require them to take a medical exam.
+The second option that we might suggest, assuming that our client is “healthy” even though they are currently suffering from a cold, is to apply for a traditional term or whole life insurance policy, which won’t require them to take a medical exam.

-Of life insurance policies will still require on to answer a series of medical questions and will still order background checks on one’s:
+Life insurance policies will still require one to answer a series of medical questions and will still order background checks on one’s:

 - Prescription medication history,